Category filter

 configure iOS Outgoing Email server Settings

-Outgoing Mail Server Specify the server address of the outgoing email server.
+Outgoing Mail Server The server address for outgoing mail.

-Outgoing Server Port Enter the port number of the outgoing email server.
-The default port number is 587.
+Outgoing Server Port The port number for the outgoing server.
+Default is 587.

 Allow Recent Address Syncing